Cranberry Orange Sauce with Grand Marnier (Triple Orange Flavor)

 How Else can I use this Orange Cranberry Sauce?

-If you have any leftover sauce, you can serve it with pork, put it into baked goods, and one of my favorites: top a wheel of brie with a few spoonfuls, and cover with puff pastry!
-Once baked, it’s a gorgeous centerpiece to a cheese board.
-So you might want to make a double batch for the upcoming holiday season!
+If you have any leftover sauce, you can serve it with pork, put it into baked goods, and one of my favorites: top a wheel of brie or camembert with a few spoonfuls, and cover with puff pastry!
+Once baked, it’s a gorgeous centerpiece to a cheese or charcuterie board.

 I bet you’ll also love these super light and fluffly (no butter) cranberry orange muffins!